fastwow/threadsign/docs/PRD.md

 ## 1. Overview

 ### Problem Statement
 Early-stage founders struggle to identify **real, validated problems** worth solving.
-Although platforms like Reddit contain millions of candid discussions where users openly describe frustrations and unmet needs, this information is noisy, fragmented, and difficult to translate into actionable product ideas.
+While Reddit contains millions of candid discussions describing user frustrations, this information is noisy, fragmented, and difficult to convert into actionable product ideas.

 ### High-Level Solution
-ThreadSign is a SaaS that **uses the official Reddit API as its primary data source** to monitor selected, problem-heavy subreddits.
-The system periodically ingests new discussion threads, extracts pain signals, and uses an LLM to generate **concise product ideas with a simplified viability score**.
+ThreadSign is a SaaS that uses the **official Reddit API as its primary data source** to monitor selected, problem-heavy subreddits.
+The system periodically ingests discussion threads, extracts pain signals, and uses an LLM to generate **concise product ideas with a simplified viability score**.
 Users consume these ideas via a web feed and optional email updates.

 ### Target Users
 - Beginner founders